weepy/PatchLibrary/README.md

 `node scripts/build.js`

-Which will build a file "library.json"
+- this will build a file "library.json"

 ## Access Index